sutoiku/puffin/docs/Icecap.md

 4. Partitions serialized back onto object store

 According to this model, the DuckDB file format could be used on both object store and serverless functions, or just the latter.

+## FAQ
+**Will Icecap support the Parquet file format?**
+Yes.
+Icecap will support any file format support by [Apache Iceberg](https://iceberg.apache.org/), alongside the native DuckDB file format for updates in place.

+**Will Icecap support the Iceberg table format?**
+Yes, Iceberg will support both the [Iceberg](https://iceberg.apache.org/) and [Delta Lake](https://delta.io/) table formats (not to be confused with file formats).

+**Why not use Spark SQL?**
+Because it's too slow and to expensive to deploy and operate.